Oink (2022 film)

-Oink (Knor) is a 2022 Dutch stop motion animationfilm based on the book The Revenge of Oink by Tosca Menten.
+Oink (Knor) is a 2022 Dutch stop-motion animated comedy film based on the book The Revenge of Oink by Tosca Menten.
 It was the first stop motion feature film ever made in the Netherlands.
 The film premiered on the 72nd edition of the Berlin Film Festival.
-The film won three Golden Calves for Best Feature Film, Best Director and Best production Design.
-Making it the first animated film to ever win these awards. it also received the Golden Film, an distinction for Dutch films with more than 100.000 tickets sold during its release.
+The film won three Golden Calves for Best Feature Film, Best Director and Best Production Design.
+Making it the first animated film to ever win these awards.
+It also received the Golden Film, a distinction for Dutch films with more than 100.000 tickets sold during its release.
 The film also made it on the shortlist for the Academy Award for Best Animated Feature but wasn't nominated.

 Plot

-9 year old Babs is gifted a pet pig from her grandfather.
+Nine-year-old Babs is gifted a pet pig from her grandfather.